 Figure C9.F6.
-Samples of the Symptomatic Question
+Samples of Symptomatic Questions

 SYM #3 Do you believe I will only ask you the questions we reviewed?SYM #9 Is there something else you are afraid I will ask you a question about?

 C9.4.1.
 Question Sequence (See figure C9.F7.)